-A carbon footprint is defined as the total greenhouse gases (GHG) emitted by an entity, and is expressed in carbon dioxide equivalent (CO2 eq).
+A carbon footprint is defined as the total greenhouse gases (GHG) emitted by an entity and is expressed in carbon dioxide equivalent (CO2 eq).
 An entity can refer to any source including from an individual, organization, locality, product, or project.
-Emissions are generated from all kind of activities from energy use and land clearing, to waste management and services purchased.
+Emissions are generated from all kinds of activities from energy use and land clearing, to waste management and services purchased.
 GHG emissions are usually divided into three categories:

 - Scope 1 – Direct emissions: come directly from an activity or action such as burning fuels in a car, boiler, or a stove.

 - Scope 2 – Indirect fuel emissions: are emitted in the processes performed by energy suppliers to produce the energy that one consumes.
 An example of this is the burning of coal or gas to generate electricity.

 - Scope 3 – Other indirect emissions: are emissions that occur in the up or downstream processes of a supply chain.
 This could be the extraction of raw materials, production of food, transport unrelated to the direct emitter, or waste treatment.

 The division between the emissions categories is reliant on the perspective of the point of measurement.
 This is therefore correlated with how much power one has over these emissions and their reduction.
 For example, a paperclip factory does not have too much control over how the electricity it uses is produced (scope 2 emissions), and even less influence on how the steel is extracted and made (Scope 3).
 However, it does have relatively more power in determining/investing in the efficiency of the machinery it uses and the direct operations occurring at the factory (Scope 1).

 The definition between these various integrated activities, that in this case come together to make a paperclip, is sometimes unclear.
 Therefore, it is very important to be precise in categories and what to include in them.
 That is why standards have been developed to help companies, authorities and even individuals navigate through accurate GHG accounting.